How I Loaded 100K+ Dynamics 365 Contacts Without Crashing the Browser

 What is XMLHttpRequest?

-⚠️ Deprecation Notice: Microsoft's official documentation now flags synchronous XMLHttpRequest as deprecated.
-Using it can cause form freezes, browser errors, and unexpected behavior in modern environments.
+Deprecation Notice Microsoft's official documentation now flags synchronous XMLHttpRequest as deprecated.
+Using it can cause form freezes, browser errors, and unexpected behaviour in modern environments.
+Do not use it in any new development.

 What Did the Old Code Look Like?